GhinaBouGhannam/Pharmacy_System_OOP/README.md

 ##  What’s This Project About?

 This is a simple **Pharmacy System** built in Java as part of my Object-Oriented Programming course.
-The system helps manage medicines in a pharmacy — adding new ones, updating info, and keeping everything organized.
+The system helps manage medicines in a pharmacy, adding new ones, updating info, and keeping everything organized.

 It’s a menu-based program that uses **Object-Oriented Programming concepts** like inheritance, encapsulation, and polymorphism to make the system clean and easy to expand.